Konigshaus am Schachen

 Exotic affairs

-Ludwig came up here to throw birthday parties for himself – all with an oriental “A Thousand and One Nights” theme.
-Though the king loved the Bavarian countryside, he also adored escaping into a fantasy world.
+Though the king loved the Bavarian countryside he also adored escaping into a fantasy world.

-He’d have servants sit around and smoke hookah pipes while others would play music and prance about.
+Some servants would sit around cross-legged smoke hookah pipes while others would play music and prance about.

 turkish-hall-in-ludiwgs-cottage